mosip/k8s-infra/mosip/aws/README.md

 ## Persistence
 ### GP2
-* Default storage class is `gp2` which by is in "Delete" mode which means if PV is deleted, the underlying storage is also deleted.
+* Default storage class on EKS is `gp2` which by is in "Delete" mode which means if PV is deleted, the underlying storage is also deleted.
 * Create storage class `gp2-retain` by running `sc.yaml` for PV in Retain mode.
 Set the storage class as gp2-retain in case you want to retain PV.
 Learn more on [persistence](../docs/persistence.md).
 ```sh
 kubectl apply -f sc.yaml